Tencent/tgfx/README.md

 ## Contribution

-If you have any ideas or suggestions to improve TGFX, welcome to open a [discussion](https://github.com/Tencent/tgfx/discussions/new/choose) / [issue](https://github.com/Tencent/tgfx/issues/new/choose) / [pull request](https://github.com/Tencent/tgfx/pulls).
+If you have any ideas or suggestions to improve tgfx, welcome to open a [discussion](https://github.com/Tencent/tgfx/discussions/new/choose) / [issue](https://github.com/Tencent/tgfx/issues/new/choose) / [pull request](https://github.com/Tencent/tgfx/pulls).
 Before making a pull request or issue,